 How Will a Workers’ Comp Claim Affect My Job?

 All employers are required to carry work comp insurance in Nevada, so filing for this compensation should not be viewed negatively by management.
-In fact, it is illegal for the employer to harass you about a claim, or to fire you due to the injury.
-If any of these things occur, or if your employer refuses to give you the necessary information about filing a claim, a lawyer with worker’s compensation experience should be contacted immediately.
+In fact, it is illegal for the employer to harass you about a workers compensation claim, or to fire you due to the injury.
+If any of these things occur, or if your employer refuses to give you the necessary information about filing a claim, a Henderson workers compensation lawyer with compensation experience should be contacted immediately.

-Enlisting the help of an attorney can make navigating the worker’s comp process easier in a number of ways.
+Enlisting the help of a Henderson workers compensation attorney can make navigating the worker’s comp process easier in a number of ways.
 These include:

 - Offering guidance and advice: Filing an insurance claim for worker’s compensation can often seem like a convoluted process to those who have been injured.
-If you have a lawyer, he will guide you through this process, helping you work through the system.
+If you have a Henderson Workers Compensation Lawyer, he will guide you through this process, helping you work through the system.

-The David Boehrer Law Firm is customer-oriented, putting service and individual attention at the forefront with every client.
+The David Boehrer Law Firm in Henderson is customer-oriented, putting service and individual attention at the forefront with every client.
 We pride ourselves on getting business from referrals, not from television advertising or flashy billboards.
 We also operate under a contingency fee basis.
-That means that we only collect a fee from you if we are able to get a settlement.
-For more information on how we can help with a personal injury or worker’s compensation claim, contact our Henderson office at (702) 750-0750.
+That means that we only collect a fee from you if our Henderson Workers Compensation Lawyers are able to get a settlement.
+For more information on how we can help with a personal injury or worker’s compensation claim, contact our Henderson law office at (702) 750-0750.